ptagseth/kanoa-software/docs/products/user-management.md

 ### Account Management
 Security permissions can be managed from **Configuration/Security**.

-To be able to add, delete and edit other accounts than yours, you must have Security privileges.
+To be able to add, delete and edit accounts other than yours, you must have Security privileges.
 See [Configure Roles](#configure-roles) for more info.

 ### Add User
-To add a user, click the <AddIcon fontSize="small" />.
+To add a new user, click the <AddIcon fontSize="small" />.

 ![User Management](/img/UMAddUser.png)